Ayagikei/LifeUp-Wiki/docs/en/introduction/download.md

 </p>

-LifeUp is currently released as a paid app on Google Play and the Amazon Appstore.
+LifeUp is currently released as a paid app on Google Play <del>and the Amazon Appstore</del>.
 **With one purchase, you get access to all features.**

 In Google Play, if you are not satisfied after paying, you can contact us for a refund.